antmicro/kenning/docs/source/kenning-development.md

 ### Implementing unimplemented methods

 The remaining aspect of developing Kenning classes is implementing unimplemented methods.
-Unimplemented methods raise `NotImplementedError`.
+Unimplemented methods raise the `NotImplementedError`.

-In case of [](optimizer-api) class, it is the `compile` method and `get_framework_and_version`.
+In case of the [](optimizer-api) class, it is the `compile` method and `get_framework_and_version`.

-When implementing unimplemented methods, it is crucial to follow the type hints both for inputs and for outputs - more details can be found in the documentation for the method.
+When implementing unimplemented methods, it is crucial to follow type hints both for inputs and outputs - more details can be found in the documentation for the method.
-Sticking to the type hints ensures the compatibility between blocks, which is required for seamless connection of compilation components.
+Sticking to the type hints ensures compatibility between blocks, which is required for a seamless connection between compilation components.

 Let's finish the implementation of the [](optimizer-api)-based class: